 OIAH Privacy Policies

-OIAH provides its website, catalog, handbooks, and any other printed materials or electronic media for your general guidance.
+OIAH provides its website, catalog, and any other printed materials or electronic media for your general guidance.
 The college does not guarantee that the information contained within them, including, but not limited to, the contents of any page that resides under www.oiah.edu is up-to-date, complete and accurate, and individuals assume any risks associated with relying upon such information without checking other credible sources, such as a student’s program coordinator.
-In addition, a student’s or prospective student’s reliance upon information contained within these sources, or individual program catalogs or handbooks, when making academic decisions does not constitute, and should not be construed as, a contract with the College.
+In addition, a student’s or prospective student’s reliance upon information contained within these sources, or individual program catalogs, when making academic decisions does not constitute, and should not be construed as, a contract with the College.
 Further, the College reserves the right to make changes to any provision or requirement within these sources, as well as changes to any curriculum or program, whether during a student’s enrollment or otherwise.
 Links or references to other materials and websites provided in the above referenced sources are also for information purposes only and do not constitute the college’s endorsement of products or services referenced.

 For each visitor to our Web pages, our Web server automatically recognizes your domain, service provider, operating system, and internet browser.
 Our Web server additionally records usage of pages by our visitors.
 We use this information, in aggregate, for our research reports and performance surveys.
 We sometimes use this non-personally identifiable information that we collect to improve the design and content of our site and to enable us to personalize your Internet experience.